 Some of the most recent comments by Quercetin users report a significant reduction in COVID-19 symptoms.

-Those infected with the virus reported using Quercetin with Vitamin C, Vitamin D, and zinc.
+Those infected with the virus reported using Quercetin with the essential vitamins Vitamin C, Vitamin D, and zinc.
 Their breathing was easier, and this combo helped them recover faster.
-And this is beginning to be backed by clinical studies as well.
+And this is beginning to be backed by several clinical studies as well.

 N-Acetyl L-Tyrosine produces the catecholamine-triad of neurotransmitters dopamine, norepinephrine and epinephrine.
-As your dopamine levels increase, you’re better able to concentrate, organize your thoughts, and stay productive.
+As your dopamine levels increase, you’re better able to concentrate, boost cognitive function, organize your thoughts, focus and stay productive.

 NALT can be an effective treatment for ADHD symptoms.
-NALT works in synergy with stimulants like Ritalin and Adderall by boosting extracellular levels of dopamine.
+NALT works in synergy with Smart Drugs like Ritalin and Adderall by boosting extracellular levels of dopamine.
 Helping these drugs be more effective.
-And mitigating side effects like crashes when the stimulant wears off.
+And mitigating side effects like crashes when the smart drug wears off.

 - PS helps the efficient transfer of proteins, enzymes, nutrients, oxygen and glucose into and out of each cell